Marathon FL Charter Fishing Prices & Info

 Full-day trip (8 hrs) — $1,750

-Far Gulf/Pulley Ridge trip (8+ hours) — please call for procing cost varies with price of fuel; please call
+Far Gulf/Pulley Ridge trip (8+ hours) — please call for pricing; cost varies with price of fuel

 Do you have a larger group?
 We can use both boats to fish together with up to 12 anglers.
 If needed, we also operate a 25’ Whitewater center console to accommodate up to 18 total anglers.
 To accommodate larger groups, we work closely with several highly regarded Marathon charter operators.